Why Medicare for Dummies?

 If you’ve already turned 65 you can attest to the great stacks of mail that you received during your initial enrollment period for Medicare.
 This is the time when all of the insurance companies will be soliciting you for your business.
 Agents and brokers like me will also be soliciting you as well.
 The problem is that all the mail you receive tends to make things more confusing, not easier to understand.
 That’s why I’ve created this simple guide: Medicare For Dummies: Step by Step Instructions.

-Below are step by step instructions, or “Medicare for Dummies when you turn 65”.
+Below is step by step instructions, or “Medicare for Dummies when you turn 65”.

 Medicare for Dummies-step by step instructions when turning 65:

 - 3 months before your 65th birthday, go to www.Medicare.gov and sign up for Part A. This is normally free of cost if you have worked enough and paid into the Medicare System.

 - If you are retired then you will most likely want to sign up for Part B as well.
 Part B will have a premium.
 In 2016 the standard Part B premium is $121.80 per month for most people, but you may pay more.
 For more complete information on Part B, you can go here.

 - If you are still working, you will want to talk to your Human Resources department BEFORE signing up for Part B. In California they cannot encourage you to leave their plan to join Medicare, but they can give you the details about how their plan works and whether signing up for Medicare Part B will invalidate their plan.